carlosazaustre/apiaddicts-workshop/README.md

 # apiaddicts-workshop
-Workshop in api:addicts Day - How to create REST API with JWT
+api:addicts Day Workshop - How to create REST API with JWT